blackbirdco/pocGA/README.md

 You're done with setting up the GA for your website!
 Now, take a breath, have a nap, your daily work is over.

+### JS

+The file app/assets/javascripts/application.js defines some convenience methods to use google analytics in javascript.
+Note that GA must be loaded in every pages in it uses (or preferably in application.html.erb), which can be done using `loadAnalyticDriver('ga')`.
+A tracker must then be created using `analyticCreate.analyticCreate('UA-XXX')`.
+See application.html.erb for an example on how to use the functions.